isomerpages/moe-punggolsec/_academic-subjects/Mathematics.md

 **_Secondary Three Math Trail_**

-Math Trail is organised yearly for the Secondary Three students.
+Math Trail is organised yearly for  Secondary Three students.
 As students explore math concepts and solve problems in a real-world context, they are able to see the relevance of what they are learning and how it applies to their lives.
 By successfully completing tasks and achieving goals, students can build confidence in their math skills and feel motivated to continue learning.
 Through this active and collaborative learning experience, students develop a love for math that extends beyond the classroom.

 <figure>